A Design for Life: Release

+Author Rhian E. Jones described the release of A Design for Life as "a song which dispenses with reflections on personal memory and the current history of the band, acted as a cathartic release from The Holy Bible.
+Though less obviously a letting go of the past, this soaring paean to the working classes was actually the most decisive severing of ties to the previous incarnation of the band."

 The single reached number two on the UK Singles Chart on 27 April 1996 and was the first in a run of five consecutive releases to be top-10 hits.
 It spent a total of 14 weeks on the chart, with seven weeks in the UK top 40, being the best performing single by the band, along with "Your Love Alone Is Not Enough".
 It has achieved platinum status in the UK (600,000 copies).
 With "A Design for Life" the band also began a run of 11 years where all their singles charted within the top 20 in the UK until 2007, when "Indian Summer" from Send Away the Tigers broke the run by peaking at number 22.
 The song peaked at number 48 in New Zealand and at number 50 in Australia.
 In both countries, it only charted for one week.
 In Ireland, it charted in the top 20, reaching number 17.

 The CD single also included the songs "Mr Carbohydrate", "Dead Passive" and "Dead Trees and Traffic Islands", while the cassette included a live version of "Bright Eyes".
 As part of Record Store Day 2016, 2000 copies were released on 12" vinyl in a copper sleeve.

 Critical reception

-British magazine Music Week rated the song five out of five, picking it as Single of the Week.
-They wrote, "The Manics' return is a lush but stirring epic and their most commercial single to date.
+Taylor Parkes from Melody Maker named "A Design for Life" Single of the Week, writing, "A rock ballad of mammoth scale, shadowed by massive and foreboding storm cloud strings, hinged on a recurring, lurching chord change that suggests only endless and unresolved anguish, it has, inevitably, a gravity beyond their intention. born from newsprint and speculation — but also an ominous, desolate momentum of its own."
+Music Week rated the song five out of five and also named it Single of the Week, adding, "The Manics' return is a lush but stirring epic and their most commercial single to date.
 Mike Hedge's production has brought a more radio-friendly sound to the band and this looks like being their biggest hit yet."